LeonBarmuta/tascc1/Reach01a.md

     ## 6 8/30/2013 12:00:00 AM
     ## 7 8/2/2013 12:00:00 AM

-That looks OK. if we push this through Excel we get many problems with multiple data formats in one column.
+That looks OK.
+If we push this through Excel we get many problems with multiple data formats in one column.
 Even fancy stuff [like this](https://stackoverflow.com/questions/13764514/how-to-change-multiple-date-formats-in-same-column) does not get us out of that bother.
 So… maybe the parent data base